-Apostles were infallible?
-We fail to appreciate

-or "the first day of the week."
-Grant that these

-early Christian writers were correct in this mat-

-ter, that the first day of the week is the Lord's

-Day, then, by these same writers, as we are sure

-that you are aware, you can prove almost any-

-thing based upon a progression of digressions on

-down to the present sectarian world.
-These early

-Christian writers state that the Church ate-the

-Lord's Supper three times on the first day of

-the week-morning, noon and night.
-How can we

-be assured of the truthfulness of what is written

-by them?
-No one can prove by the Bible that

-the Lord's Day is the first day of the week.
-So.

-why worry so much about establishing this "fact"

-by the testimony of men, we have the first day of

-the week in the Word of God-upon which the dis-

-ciples met together to break bread, and let us call

-it "the first day of the week" and be satisfied and

-sure of our foundation.
-Some secretarian denomi-

-nations have their faith built almost wholly upon

-traditions outside of the Word of God.
-We are

-not against "the Lord's Day" for if God had in-

-structed us to call the first day of the week "the

-Lord's Day" that would suit us perfectly, but that

-is not the point, the fact is that if we allow opin-

-ions to dictate our faith and practice, even in-

-the smallest matters, digressions can go on and

-It is a shame that there are so many divisions

-in the Church.
-Almost any congregation with

-whom you come in contact keep the ordinances in

-a little different manner than other congrega-

-tions.
-This proceeds on to major differences,

-such as the Sunday school, cups, instrumental

-music, etc. God is not the author of this, for

-where the Bible teaches one thing one way in

-one place, it is the same wherever it is found in

-the Word of God, else it would not be a perfect

-law of liberty.
-We have no patience with the

-ideas that there are incidentals in the Bible, that

-there are certain liberties granted us in keeping

-all of God's commands, that "minor" differences

-amount to little, that all people cannot under-

-stand the Bible alike.
-The Word of the Lord is

-an exact law, a strait law, a perfect law and each

-problem cannot give two contradictory answers.

-We do not understand it all by any means nor

-never will while we dwell in this mortal taber-

-nacle, but in so far as we have attained, let us

-on, world without end.

-were inspired.
-All the letters to the Church walk by the same rule, and where the Bible stops, which were written by the Apostles, were in part let us stop also, and where our understanding ends, let us not begin to speculate, let us pray God for wisdom.
+It is a shame that there are so many divisions in the Church.
+Almost any congregation with whom you come in contact keep the ordinances in a little different manner than other congrega-This proceeds on to major differences, such as the Sunday school, cups, instrumental music, etc. God is not the author of this, for where the Bible teaches one thing one way in one place, it is the same wherever it is found in the Word of God, else it would not be a perfect law of liberty.
+We have no patience with the ideas that there are incidentals in the Bible, that there are certain liberties granted us in keeping all of God's commands, that "minor" differences amount to little, that all people cannot understand the Bible alike.
+The Word of the Lord is an exact law, a strait law, a perfect law and each problem cannot give two contradictory answers.
+We do not understand it all by any means nor never will while we dwell in this mortal tabernacle, but in so far as we have attained, let us walk by the same rule, and where the Bible stops, let us stop also, and where our understanding ends, let us not begin to speculate, let us pray God for wisdom.
 What a blessed faith it is to have that The Word of God is true.

 Your Brother and Sister in Christ.